-- Disable Gauge Right-clicking a gauge and then selecting this menu topic lets you disable a gauge.
-This is a shortcut to use instead of going to the Gauge View tab, selecting the gauge from the list, and then clicking the Disable Gauge icon.
+- analyze the gauge's activity.
+(See View Trend Charts in Chapter 4 of the Configuration Section.) - Disable Gauge Right-clicking a gauge and then selecting this menu topic lets you disable a gauge.
+This is a shortcut to use instead of going to Dashboard Settings, selecting the gauge from the list, and then clicking the Disable Gauge icon.
 (See Hide, Disable, Delete, Rearrange Gauges in Chapter 2 of the Configuration Section.) - Delete Gauge Right-clicking a gauge and then selecting this menu topic lets you delete a gauge.
-This is a shortcut to use instead of going to the Gauge View tab, selecting the gauge from the list, and then clicking the Delete Gauge icon.
+This is a shortcut to use instead of going to Dashboard Settings, selecting the gauge from the list, and then clicking the Delete Gauge icon.
 (See Hide, Disable, Delete, Rearrange Gauges in Chapter 2 of the Configuration Section.)